-A student excluded for one quarter will be eligible to apply for readmission and may be readmitted if there is sufficient indication that further progress toward graduation is probable.
-See Admission From Exclusion - Former GMC Students.
+A student excluded for one quarter will be eligible to apply for readmission and may be admitted if there is sufficient indication that further progress toward graduation is probable.
+See the section "Admission of Students on Exclusion - Former GMC Students."